TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 ...
 ```

-Great, our three services have been defined and imported!
+Our three services have been defined and imported!
 What do they do?
 First, each service is defined as a `factory`.
 An AngularJS `factory` typically defines one or more objects and returns those objects for direct use by the calling party.
-In each of our factories, we are instantiating a `$resource` object and returning it directly.
-Any module that injects our factories will have access to a pre-configured `$resource` object through the `factory`.
+We are instantiating a `$resource` object in each of our `factory` services returning it directly.
+Any module that uses the services have access to a pre-configured `$resource` object.

-Each `$resource` object is defined with a set of [configurations](https://docs.angularjs.org/api/ngResource/service/$resource) explaining how to access our API endpoints.
+Each `$resource` object is defined with a set of [configurations](https://docs.angularjs.org/api/ngResource/service/$resource) explaining how to access the API endpoints.
 For each, we are expecting the Django endpoint to live on `localhost:8000` and to be identified by either `/chains/`, `/stores/` or `/employees/`.
 The extra `:id` parameter denotes that we can specify a resource ID and the ID will be plugged into the URI.

 Next, we specify a `query` action.
-This action peforms a `GET` request to the specified endpoint, expects an array in return, and ensures that the result is JSON.
+This action allows `GET` requests to be performed on the specified endpoint, expects an array in return, and ensures that the result is JSON.

-Finally, our Django application expects trailing slashes at the end of our requests so we ensure that those trailing slashes are not stripped.
+Lastly, our Django application expects trailing slashes at the end of API requests so we ensure that those trailing slashes are not stripped.

-Our services are now ready to be used by another module.
+Our services are ready to be used by another module.
 The first module to make use of these services is the retail controller.

 <a name="using-services"></a>
 ## Making Use of the Retail Services

 The retail controller in the previous post was a very basic skeleton of what a controller can be.
-While it is good to keep controllers light and move any heavy lifting to services, the original controller didn't serve much purpose.
-Now that we have services defined, however, we can inject the services into the controller module to dynamically populate datasets based on the results of various API calls.
+It is good to keep controllers light and move any heavy lifting to services, but the original controller didn't serve much purpose.
+Now that we have services defined we can inject them into the controller to dynamically populate variables based on the results of various API calls.

 Open the retail controller and add the following code to the file.